adamjkalt/-cli-app/UpcomingNintendoSwitchGames/ProgramNotes.md

 Which Game Do You Want to Learn More About?
 Choose the Number Corresponding to the Game.
-Enter "quit" to exit program.
+Enter "exit" to exit program.